 Boardroom Spirits

-The distillery was built on the idea of combining European distilling traditions (like the making of Hungarian palinka, a fruit brandy) with American ingenuity.
-As a result, some of Boardroom’s first products were unique spirits made from carrots, beets, and apples.
-Everything they make comes from their in-house stills using ingredients like Bucks County grain, Berks County apples, and cider from local favorite Solebury Orchards.
+Boardroom was built on the idea of combining European distilling traditions (like the making of Hungarian palinka, a fruit brandy) with American ingenuity.
+As a result, they make some unexpected products such as spirits from carrots, beets, and apples.
+Their products are made using their in-house stills and include ingredients like Bucks County grain, Berks County apples, and cider from local favorite Solebury Orchards.
+The distillery tasting room in Lansdale and the Boardroom Restaurant in Phoenixville are both popular.

 Hewn Spirits